 For the next 110 minutes, we are that rat and writer/director Eugène Green is the man prodding us with both his ideas and his style.

-Vincent sets-up Joseph with his single mother, Marie (Natacha Régnier), a quiet woman who likes going to quiet movies, and the two hit it off and Vincent gets both a lover for his mother and a guide.
+Vincent sets up Joseph with his single mother, Marie (Natacha Régnier), a quiet woman who likes going to quiet movies.
+The two hit it off, and Vincent gets both a lover for his mother and a guide.
 Joseph even convinces Vincent to give up his plan of vengeance against Oscar (Mathieu Amalric) because, as Joseph says, “God is in us.
 He tells us to love.”

 While this approach works for most of the movie, Green lacks Ozu’s knowing humanity and Bresson’s rigor.
 Instead, The Son of Joseph tries our patience until we fall into sync with its rhythm and surrender ourselves to its images, which are quite lovely.
 For some, that moment may come too late and produce too little.
 So it goes.

 Produced by Jean-Pierre Dardenne, Luc Dardenne, Didier Jacob, Francine Jacob

 Starring: Victor Ezenfis, Natacha Régnier, Fabrizio Rongione, Mathieu Amalric

 Kino Lorber, Not Rated, Running time 117 minutes, Opens March 17, 2017